cowsay-org/cowsay/README.md

 # cowsay

 Cowsay is a configurable talking cow, written in Perl.
-It operates much as the figlet program does, and it written in the same spirit of silliness.
+It operates much as the figlet program does, and is written in the same spirit of silliness.

 ## cowsay-apj